 Abstract not available as article is currently in progress.

 Engelen, Andreas, Oliver Schilke, Michael Engels, & Verena Rieger.
-"A temporally contingent view of social capital in new ventures," under journal review.PDF - Abstract
+"A temporally contingent view of dynamic managerial capabilities in new ventures," under journal review.PDF - Abstract

 Abstract not available as article is currently in progress.